 Homeschool Global — Oct 5 Manila, Philippines

 African Home Education Conference –October 17–19 Pretoria, South Africa

 Speaking Schedule 2020

-I am available to speak on a limited basis.
-I’m especially open to speaking at your online event.
-Debra Bell Seminar Topics 2018
+I am available to appear live on a limited basis.
+I am happy to be considered for your online event.
+Debra Bell Seminar Topics